schiism/code-notes/notes/ssh-locale-fix.md

 emoji: 🇭🇰
 ---

-Adding this to .bashrc/.zshrc fixed some localisation issues connecting to a couple hosts via ssh.
+Adding this to .bashrc/.zshrc fixed some localisation issues connecting to a couple hosts via ssh. aaa

 ```bash
 export LC_ALL=en_US.UTF-8